Syamgith/Syamgith/README.md

-- 🔭 I’m currently learning Dart and Flutter
+- 🔭 I’m currently learning.. idk everything at once lol
 - 🌱
 - 📫 How to reach me: